organised by

 Jateen is a qualified actuary accredited by the Institute and Faculty of Actuaries (IFoA), brings 22 years of accomplished expertise in financial services.

-He runs his own successful independent actuarial consultancy in Hong Kong.
-His previous experience includes as an Executive at Sun Life Financial (Asia) and key roles at Aviva Group Plc, Mercer, and Firstrand Bank.
+He runs Black Ink Partners a successful independent actuarial consultancy in Hong Kong.
+His previous experience includes as an Executive at Sun Life Financial (Asia) and key roles at Prudential Group plc, Aviva Group Plc, Mercer, and Firstrand Bank.

 JohnSpence